pscedu/singularity-octave/README.md

 Singularity recipe for [octave](https://www.gnu.org/software/octave/).

 ## Disclaimer
-We are nothing but a humble programmers creating the container for this wonderful app.
+We are nothing but humble programmers creating the container for this wonderful app.

 ### About the programmers
 Geeks in charge are [syakante](http://www.github.com/syakante), [uhq1](http://www.github.com/uhq1) and [icaoberg](http://www.github.com/icaoberg).